Why fly K2?

 What should I wear/bring?

-During the summer season (May – September 15) we encourage you to layer your clothing.
+During the summer season (May 15 – September 16) we encourage you to layer your clothing.
 Bring a light jacket and wear long pants.
 It’s a good idea to have comfortable, closed toe shoes and sunglasses.
 We provide overboots for glacier landings.
-During the colder seasons, you should bring a heavier coat, gloves or mittens, a hat, and boots.

 We also recommend you bring a camera, a charged battery, and a memory card or extra film.